Raza6869/Newslatter-form/README.md

 ### Continued development

-After this project, which I made just for pratice and return to my studies, I wanna do some like a full-stack project to learn more about the back-end.
-After all, my objective in this carrer it's be a Fulltack Engeneer.
+After this project, which I did just to practice and get back to studying, I want to do a full stack project to learn more about back-end.
+After all, my goal in this career is to be a Fulltack Engineer.

 But, the focus right now, it's typescript and MongoDB.